sthlmconnection/chatty_rsvp/README.md

   * Coming
   * Friend
 * Set up a new Gmail/Google Apps account with the least permissions possible while still being able to edit the spreadsheet.
-* Make a copy of default.settings.php and call it settings.php.
+* Make a copy of `default/config.php` in the `custom` directory.
 Fill in the required options.

 ## Customization

-* Make a copy of default.style.css and call it style.css.
+* Make a copy of `default/style.css` and at `custom/style.css`.
 Go crazy.
-* Make a copy of default.texts.json called texts.json and add your personal language to it.
+* Make a copy of `default/texts.json` in the `default` directory and add your personal language to it.